 As well as the general requirements for a Switzerland visa, there are some business-related requirements for this visa.
 They are as following:

 You should download the application form and complete it.
 Please focus on the information you complete.
-The information you put should be the same as your documents.
+The information you put in should be the same as your documents.
 Then sign and date it.
 Please keep it to submit at your interview.
 The application form is available on the Swiss embassy’s website in your home country.

 You should provide copies of the current and previous passports.
 Your passport mustn’t be older than ten years and have two blank pages.